-It should never be an assessment of your relative’s money, nor is it an assessment of Clinical Commissioning Groups’ (‘CCG’) budgets, or their willingness to pay.
+It should never be an assessment of your relative’s money, nor is it an assessment of the Integrated Care Board’s (‘ICB’) budgets, or their willingness to pay.

 When does the assessment process start?

 The assessment process should ideally begin as soon as your relative needs full time care, or in any circumstance that would suggest they may be potentially eligibility for NHS Continuing Healthcare.
-If it does not, they risk being means-tested and told to pay for their care before anyone has explored whether the NHS may have a duty to pay.
+If it is delayed, they risk being means-tested and told to pay for their care before anyone has explored whether the NHS may have a duty to pay.